passiv/snaptrade-sdks/sdks/java/docs/ConnectionsApi.md

 # **sessionEvents**
 > List&lt;SessionEvent&gt; sessionEvents(partnerClientId).userId(userId).sessionId(sessionId).execute();

-List all session events for the partner
+Get all session events for a user

+Returns a list of session events associated with a user.

 ### Example
 ```java